 If you live in a small apartment, the basic router with one antenna will probably do a decent job.
-However, if your home is bigger in size or has more levels you need to take that into consideration.
+However, if your home is bigger in size or has more levels you need to consider that.
 Determine where the router will be positioned and how far should the signal extend.
 If your Wi-Fi needs to cover different rooms and there are many walls in the way, you need a more powerful router in order not to lose the signal strength because of the obstacles.

 For larger spaces, consider purchasing a router with more antennas and point them towards where the signal should be going.
 Sometimes even having more than one router is a good idea.

 Those Values on the Router Box – What Do They Mean?

 You might be tempted to pick the right router that has the fastest stated speed on the box and provides the best value for money.
 However, here are a few things to consider: